Any greens pie

 - 200g/7oz green vegetables, such as leek, celery, green pepper, etc. roughly chopped (see tips below)

-- 500g/1lb 2oz leafy greens, stalks removed and shredded (see tips below) (leeks, celery, etc)
+- 500g/1lb 2oz leafy greens, stalks removed and shredded (see tips below) (kale, spinach, chard etc)

 - 60g/2¼oz soft herbs (any or a mixture of coriander, dill, parsley, mint, or celery leaves), chopped